-Datasheets are one of the many ways by which you can view data in Access.
-Although not a permanent database object, a datasheet displays a table's content in a row-and-column format similar to an Excel worksheet.
+As you've discovered earlier in this chapter, tables serve as the primary data repository in an Access database.
+You interact with tables through a special kind of object called a datasheet.
+Although not a permanent database object, a datasheet displays a table's content in a row-and-column format, similar to an Excel worksheet.
 A datasheet displays a table's information in a raw form, without transformations or filtering.
 The Datasheet view is the default mode for displaying all fields for all records.